 \begin{definition}[\textbf{$q$-ary codes}] \textsl{Let $Q$ be a finite set with q elements.
 A nonempty subset $W$ of $Q^{n}$ is called a $q$-ary code of length n.} \end{definition}

 For instance, in Example 1 the alphabet is given by $Q=\left\{7,B\right\}$, which is the binary case.
-The set $Q^{n}$ is known in the literature as the $n$-dimensional $q$-ary Hamming space.
+The set $Q^{n}$ is called the $n$-dimensional $q$-ary Hamming space.
 The vectors belonging to a code $W$ are called \textsl{code-words}.
 Thus, the winning set of outcomes corresponds to a $q$-ary code where each winning outcome corresponds to a code-word.

 \begin{definition}[\textbf{Covering Radius}] \textsl{ The covering radius of a code $W\subseteq Q^n $ is the smallest integer $R$ such that every vector $ x\in Q^n$ is $R$-covered by at least one code-word of $W$, i.e.,}